Kerala govt to amend Lok Ayukta Act; Cong, BJP cry foul | Politics

 - India

+Noting that the government would not compromise on corruption, he also rubbished charges of the opposition Congress and BJP that the decision was taken as the agency was about to consider the complaints against Chief Minister Pinarayi Vijayan and Higher Education Minister R Bindhu.

+During the tenure of the previous LDF government, the then Higher Education Minister K T Jaleel had to resign from the cabinet, days after the state Lokayukta's finding that he had abused his position as a public servant to favour a relative.

-The Congress urged the Governor Arif Mohammmed Khan not to sign the ordinance in this connection.
+Meanwhile, the Congress urged the Governor Arif Mohammed Khan not to sign the ordinance in this connection.

 They alleged that the CPI(M)-led government was trying to curb the powers of the agency by promulgating an ordinance at a time when complaints of several irregularities of the government were pending before it.